harshbhosale01/harshbhosale01/README.md

 - 📈 My interest lies in FPGA, Digital Design and Verification domain.

-- 💻 I have worked on Image Processing acceleration related projects and currently exploring Digital Verification.
+- 💻 I have worked on Image Processing in HDL related projects and currently exploring Digital Verification.

 - 💬 Ask me about anything [here](mailto:harshbhosaleatwork@gmail.com)